news/ Nachrichten/ noticias/ nouvelles

 Shoalhaven-Lieder for high voice and orchestra

-Triptych saxophone and orchestra
+Triptych for saxophone and orchestra (premiere 2023)

 Clarinet Concerto